timray674/website-content/post/html/html-introduction/index.md

 Those are just 2 of the possible attributes you can have.
 Some attributes are only used for one tag.
 They are highly specialized.

 Other attributes can be used in a more general way.
-You just saw `id` and `class`, but we have other ones too:

-- `style` can be used to insert inline CSS rules on an element
+You just saw `id` and `class`, but we have other ones too, like `style` which can be used to insert inline CSS rules on an element.
-- `title`
-- TODO

-We'll see more about the specialized attributes soon, in the HTML tags reference.

 ### Case insensitive